 By creating a personal greeting, you can make your clients feel more appreciated and valued.
-You can also update this message at any time, so it’s a great way to share resources the client might find helpful, such as documentation for a product they’ve recently bought.
+You can also update this message at any time, so it’s a great way to share resources the client might find helpful, such as documentation for a WooCommerce product they recently bought.

 To add a custom message, go to MemberPress » Members.
 You can then hover over any client and click on the ‘Edit’ link when it appears.

 After that, scroll to the ‘Custom MemberPress Account Message’ section and add the content that you want to show to this particular client.

 When you are finished, don’t forget to click on the ‘Update User’ button to save your changes.

 Adding a Link to Client Area using MemberPress

 Next, you can help clients access the portal by adding it to the main navigation menu.

 Simply go to Appearance » Menus and click to expand the ‘Pages’ section if it isn’t expanded already.